CiscoCX/CiscoTacFirstResponder-Anyconnect/README.md

 Cisco TAC First Responder script for Anyconnect.

-The hosted scripts streamline generation and transmission of diagnostic (DART) bundles from a user's computer to Cisco TAC.
+These hosted scripts streamline the generation and transmission of a diagnostic (DART) bundle from a user's computer directly to Cisco TAC.

 ## Collect a DART on Windows